 The list is lengthy, but the dominant theme is the allegation of dishonesty.
 That is why it is very important to fight these types of cases.
 A conviction could imply to someone, such as a potential employer or someone about to make you a loan, that you may not be honest or trustworthy, which may be far from the truth.

 Call us at 972-722-0887 or text us at 972-814-7318 to setup a free phone consultation if you have accused of a fraudulent offense.
-A conviction of this type of offense, especially at the felony level could have dire consequences on your future.
-We have had impressive results with these types of cases and look forward to discussing your case with you.
+If you wish, we can discuss the case and situation at length and develop an initial course of action.
+Once we are hired, we obtain the evidence that we are entitled to, study it, go over it with you, and develop a plan of action to get you through this with minimal impact on your future.
+A conviction of this type of offense, especially at the felony level could have dire consequences on your future so treat it very serious, even if a misdemeanor.
+We have had impressive results with these types of cases and look forward to discussing your case(s) with you.